Framework design guidelines

 Do not.
 These guidelines are intended to help class library designers understand the trade-offs between different solutions.
 There might be situations where good library design requires that you violate these design guidelines.
 Such cases should be rare, and it is important that you have a clear and compelling reason for your decision.

-These guidelines are excerpted from the book Framework Design Guidelines: Conventions, Idioms, and Patterns for Reusable .NET Libraries, 2nd Edition, by Krzysztof Cwalina and Brad Abrams.
+These guidelines are excerpted from the book Framework Design Guidelines: Conventions, Idioms, and Patterns for Reusable .NET Libraries, 2nd Edition, by Krzysztof Cwalina and Brad Abrams, which was published in 2008.
+The book has since been fully revised in the third edition.
+Some of the information in these guidelines may be out-of-date.

 In this section